Phoenixarjun/SignComm/README.md

 Imagine standing in a classroom, hospital, or job interview and being unable to express yourself because no one understands sign language.
 Millions experience this every day.

-SignComm was born out of a simple yet powerful idea: **What if AI could serve as the universal interpreter, enabling the deaf and mute to be heard—instantly, everywhere?**
+SignComm was born out of a simple yet powerful idea: **What if AI could serve as the universal interpreter, enabling the deaf and mute to be heard instantly, everywhere?**

 ---